ansys/ansys-tools-filetransfer/doc/source/index.rst

 Ansys FileTransfer Tool documentation
 =====================================

-The Ansys FileTransfer Tool provides a simple gRPC API for moving files between a client and a server.
+The Ansys FileTransfer Tool is a simple gRPC API for moving files between a client and a remote server.
 Its target use case are local Docker deployments or simple remote deployments.

-The tool is composed of two parts:

-- A Python client, which is the FileTransfer Tool described herein.
+This documentation describes the FileTransfer Tool itself.
+For information on the server component, see the
-- A C++ server, which is described in the `FileTransfer Tool Server documentation <https://filetransfer-server.tools.docs.pyansys.com>`_.
+`FileTransfer Tool Server documentation <https://filetransfer.tools.docs.pyansys.com/version/dev/index.html>`_.

 .. warning::